-1. Sector ACE Allocation: The National Marine Fisheries Service ("GARFO") will determine the MCCS's Northeast Multispecies ("Groundfish") Annual Catch Entitlement ("Sector ACE") for each species (Exhibit B).

-2. Individual ACE Allocation: Each participating Permit and Participating Vessel will receive its "Individual ACE" allocation as set forth in Exhibit B to the Agreement.
+1 EXHIBIT C 2 3 4 5 6 HARVESTING RULES Fishing Years 2025 and 2026 Maine Coast Community Groundfish Sector ("MCCS" or "Sector") 7 8 9 10 The Members and the Participating Vessels of the Sector agree to be legally bound to follow the Harvesting Rules for the fishing year 2025 and 2026 as described herein notwithstanding those rules and regulations applicable to Common Pool multispecies vessels.
+11 QUOTA MONITORING 12 13 14 15 16 1.
+Sector ACE Allocation: The National Marine Fisheries Service ("GARFO") will determine the MCCS's Northeast Multispecies ("Groundfish") Annual Catch Entitlement ("Sector ACE") for each species (Exhibit B).
+17 18 19 20 2.
+Individual ACE Allocation : Each participating Permit and Participating Vessel will receive its "Individual ACE" allocation as set forth in Exhibit B to the Agreement.
 This allocation will be maintained by each individual Member and the Sector Manager.

-3. ACE Limit: The Members agree that they will not harvest more Groundfish than their Individual ACE and that they will not collectively harvest more Groundfish than the Sector ACE for allocated species.
+21 22 23 24 25 26 27 28 3.
+ACE Limit : The Members agree that they will not harvest more Groundfish than their Individual ACE and that they will not collectively harvest more Groundfish than the Sector ACE for allocated species.
 Once a Member's Individual ACE allocation is reached for any species, or if the Sector ACE for any species is reached, such Member or Members shall not fish commercially in that stock area with any fishing gear capable of catching Groundfish unless additional ACE for that species is acquired.
-Consistent with Amendment 16 and Section 4.09, ACE transfers are allowed within the MCCS and between the MCCS and other sectors, and carryover of up to 10 percent of the Sector ACE is permitted.

-4. Monthly Quota Targets: The Sector Manager may impose monthly quota targets to slow down harvest rates if the board and Sector Manager deem it necessary
+Consistent with Amendment 16 and 29 30 31 32 Section 4.09, ACE transfers are allowed within the MCCS and between the MCCS and other sectors, and carryover of up to 10 percent of the Sector ACE is permitted.
+33 34 35 4.
+Monthly Quota Targets : The Sector Manager may impose monthly quota targets to slow down harvest rates if the board and Sector Manager deem it necessary 36

-&lt;sup>1 Note that NMFS will not assign ACE for Atlantic halibut, ocean pout, northern windowpane flounder, southern windowpane flounder, Atlantic wolfish, and southern New England winter flounder (see Exhibit B above).
+Note that NMFS will not assign ACE for Atlantic halibut, ocean pout, northern windowpane flounder, southern windowpane flounder, Atlantic wolfish, and southern New England winter flounder (see Exhibit B above).